OpenEvalProject/evals/manuscripts/elife-91849/v1/manuscript.md

 Our sequence-based measures of drift counted substitutions at putative epitope sites in the globular head domains of HA and NA, identified through monoclonal antibody escape or protein crystal structure: 129 sites in HA epitope regions A to E (Bush et al., 1999; Webster and Laver, 1980; Wiley et al., 1981; Wilson and Cox, 1990; Wolf et al., 2006) (HA epitope distance), 7 sites adjacent to the HA receptor binding site (RBS) (Koel et al., 2013) (HA RBS distance), and 223 or 53 sites in NA epitope regions A to C (Bhatt et al., 2011; Krammer, 2023) (NA epitope distance).
 We also counted the number of substitutions at epitope sites in the HA stalk domain (HA stalk footprint distance) (Kirkpatrick et al., 2018).
 Although the majority of the antibody-mediated response to HA is directed to the immunodominant HA head, antibodies towards the highly conserved immunosubdominant stalk domain of HA are widely prevalent in older individuals, although at low levels (Krammer, 2019; Margine et al., 2013; Nachbagauer et al., 2016).
 We considered stalk footprint distance to be our ‘control’ metric for drift, given the HA stalk evolves at a significantly slower rate than the HA head (Kirkpatrick et al., 2018).

-## Mutational load
+##### Mutational load

 To estimate mutational load for each H3 and N2 sequence, an inverse proxy of viral fitness (Huddleston et al., 2020; Luksza and Lässig, 2014), we implemented metrics that count substitutions at putative non-epitope sites in HA (N=200) and NA (N=246), hereon HA non-epitope distance and NA non-epitope distance.
 Mutational load produces higher values for viruses that are less fit compared to previously circulating strains.

-## Clade growth
+##### Clade growth

 The local branching index (LBI) measures the relative fitness of co-circulating clades, with high LBI values indicating recent rapid phylogenetic branching (Huddleston et al., 2020; Neher et al., 2014).
 To calculate LBI for each H3 and N2 sequence, we applied the LBI heuristic algorithm as originally described by Neher et al., 2014 to H3 and N2 phylogenetic trees, respectively.
-We set the neighborhood parameter τ to 0.4 and only considered viruses sampled between the current season t and the previous season t – 1 as contributing to recent clade growth in the current season t.
+We set the neighborhood parameter $\tau$ to 0.4 and only considered viruses sampled between the current season $t$ and the previous season $t$ – 1 as contributing to recent clade growth in the current season $t$.

 Variation in the phylogenetic branching rates of co-circulating A(H3N2) clades may affect the magnitude, intensity, onset, or duration of seasonal epidemics.
 For example, we expected that seasons dominated by a single variant with high fitness might have different epidemiological dynamics than seasons with multiple co-circulating clades with varying seeding and establishment times.
 We measured the diversity of clade growth rates of viruses circulating in each season by measuring the standard deviation (s.d.) and Shannon diversity of LBI values in each season.
 Given that LBI measures relative fitness among co-circulating clades, we did not compare overall clade growth rates (e.g. mean LBI) across seasons.

 Each season’s distribution of LBI values is right-skewed and does not follow a normal distribution.
 We therefore bootstrapped the LBI values of each season in each replicate dataset 1000 times (1000 samples with replacement) and estimated the seasonal standard deviation of LBI from resamples, rather than directly from observed LBI values.
 We also tested the seasonal standard deviation of LBI from log transformed LBI values, which produced qualitatively equivalent results to bootstrapped LBI values in downstream analyses.

 As an alternative measure of seasonal LBI diversity, we binned raw H3 and N2 LBI values into categories based on their integer values (e.g. an LBI value of 0.5 is assigned to the (0,1] bin) and estimated the exponential of the Shannon entropy (Shannon diversity) of LBI categories (Hill, 1973; Shannon, 1948).
-The Shannon diversity of LBI considers both the richness and relative abundance of viral clades with different growth rates in each season and is calculated as follows:(18)P1D=exp⁡(−∑i=1Rpiln⁡pi),
+The Shannon diversity of LBI considers both the richness and relative abundance of viral clades with different growth rates in each season and is calculated as follows:

+$$
+P^{1}D=exp⁡(−\sumi=1Rp_{i}ln⁡p_{i}),
+$$

-where PqD is the effective number of categories or Hill numbers of order q (here, clades with different growth rates), with q defining the sensitivity of the true diversity to rare versus abundant categories (Hill, 1973). exp is the exponential function, pi is the proportion of LBI values belonging to the ith category, and R is richness (the total number of categories).
-Shannon diversity P1D (q=1) estimates the effective number of categories in an assemblage using the geometric mean of their proportional abundances (Hill, 1973).
+where $P^{q}D$ is the effective number of categories or Hill numbers of order $q$ (here, clades with different growth rates), with $q$ defining the sensitivity of the true diversity to rare versus abundant categories (Hill, 1973). $exp$ is the exponential function, $p_{i}$ is the proportion of LBI values belonging to the ith category, and $R$ is richness (the total number of categories).
+Shannon diversity $P^{1}D$ ($q=1$) estimates the effective number of categories in an assemblage using the geometric mean of their proportional abundances (Hill, 1973).

 Because ecological diversity metrics are sensitive to sampling effort, we rarefied H3 and N2 sequence datasets prior to estimating Shannon diversity so that seasons had the same sample size.
 For each season in each replicate dataset, we constructed rarefaction and extrapolation curves of LBI Shannon diversity and extracted the Shannon diversity estimate of the sample size that was twice the size of the reference sample size (the smallest number of sequences obtained in any season during the study) (iNEXT R package; Chao et al., 2014).
 Chao et al. found that their diversity estimators work well for rarefaction and short-range extrapolation when the extrapolated sample size is up to twice the reference sample size.
 For H3, we estimated seasonal diversity using replicate datasets subsampled to 360 sequences/season; For N2, datasets were subsampled to 230 sequences/season.

-## Antigenic and genetic distance relative to prior seasons
+### Antigenic and genetic distance relative to prior seasons

-For each replicate dataset, we estimated national-level genetic and antigenic distances between influenza viruses circulating in consecutive seasons by calculating the mean distance between viruses circulating in the current season t and viruses circulating during the prior season (t – 1 year; one-season lag) or two prior seasons ago (t – 2 years; two-season lag).
+For each replicate dataset, we estimated national-level genetic and antigenic distances between influenza viruses circulating in consecutive seasons by calculating the mean distance between viruses circulating in the current season $t$ and viruses circulating during the prior season ($t$ – 1 year; one-season lag) or two prior seasons ago ($t$ – 2 years; two-season lag).
 We then averaged seasonal mean distances across the five replicate datasets.
 Seasonal genetic and antigenic distances are greater when currently circulating strains are more antigenically distinct from previously circulating strains.
 We used Spearman’s rank correlation coefficients to measure pairwise relationships between scaled H3 and N2 evolutionary indicators.
 We adjusted p-values for multiple testing using the Benjamini and Hochberg method (Benjamini and Hochberg, 1995).

-## Univariate relationships between viral fitness, (sub)type interference and A(H3N2) epidemic impact
+### Univariate relationships between viral fitness, (sub)type interference and A(H3N2) epidemic impact

-We measured univariate associations between national indicators of A(H3N2) viral fitness and regional A(H3N2) epidemic parameters: peak incidence, epidemic size, transmissibility (effective Rt), epidemic intensity, subtype dominance, excess P&I deaths, onset timing, peak timing, spatiotemporal synchrony, the number of weeks from onset to peak, and seasonal duration.
+We measured univariate associations between national indicators of A(H3N2) viral fitness and regional A(H3N2) epidemic parameters: peak incidence, epidemic size, transmissibility (effective $R_{t}$), epidemic intensity, subtype dominance, excess P&I deaths, onset timing, peak timing, spatiotemporal synchrony, the number of weeks from onset to peak, and seasonal duration.
 All predictors were centered and scaled prior to measuring correlations or fitting regression models.

 We first measured Spearman’s rank correlation coefficients between pairs of scaled evolutionary indicators and epidemic metrics using 1000 bootstrap replicates of the original dataset (1000 samples with replacement).
 Next, we fit regression models with different distribution families (Gaussian or Gamma) and link functions (identity, log, or inverse) to observed data and used Bayesian information criterion (BIC) to select the best fit model, with lower BIC values indicating a better fit to the data.
 For subtype dominance, epidemic intensity, and age-specific proportions of ILI cases, we fit Beta regression models with logit links.
 Beta regression models are appropriate when the variable of interest is continuous and restricted to the interval (0, 1) (Ferrari and Cribari-Neto, 2004).
 For each epidemic metric, we fit the best-performing regression model to 1000 bootstrap replicates of the original dataset.

-To measure the effects of sub(type) interference on A(H3N2) epidemics, the same approach was applied to measure the univariate relationships between A(H1N1) or B epidemic size and A(H3N2) peak incidence, epidemic size, effective Rt, epidemic intensity, and excess mortality.
+To measure the effects of sub(type) interference on A(H3N2) epidemics, the same approach was applied to measure the univariate relationships between A(H1N1) or B epidemic size and A(H3N2) peak incidence, epidemic size, effective $R_{t}$, epidemic intensity, and excess mortality.
 As a sensitivity analysis, we evaluated univariate relationships between A(H3N2) epidemic metrics and A(H1N1) epidemic size during pre-2009 seasons (seasonal A(H1N1) viruses) and post-2009 seasons (A(H1N1)pdm09 viruses) separately.

-## Selecting relevant predictors of A(H3N2) epidemic impact
+### Selecting relevant predictors of A(H3N2) epidemic impact

 Next, we explored multivariable approaches that would shed light on the potential mechanisms driving annual epidemic impact.
 Considering that we had many predictors and relatively few observations (22 seasons × 9–10 HHS regions), several covariates were collinear, and our goal was explicative rather than predictive, we settled on methods that tend to select few covariates: conditional inference random forests and LASSO (least absolute shrinkage and selection operator) regression models.
 All predictors were centered and scaled prior to fitting models.

-## Preprocessing of predictor data
+#### Preprocessing of predictor data

 The starting set of candidate predictors included all viral fitness metrics: genetic and antigenic distances between current and previously circulating viruses and the standard deviation and Shannon diversity of H3 and N2 LBI values in the current season.
 To account for potential type or subtype interference, we included A(H1N1) or A(H1N1)pdm09 epidemic size and B epidemic size in the current and prior season and the dominant IAV subtype in the prior season (Lee et al., 2018).
 We included A(H3N2) epidemic size in the prior season as a proxy for prior natural immunity to A(H3N2).
 To account for vaccine-induced immunity, we considered four categories of predictors and included estimates for the current and prior seasons: national vaccination coverage among adults (18–49 years coverage × ≥65 years coverage), adjusted A(H3N2) vaccine effectiveness (VE), a combined metric of vaccination coverage and A(H3N2) VE (18–49 years coverage × ≥65 years coverage × VE), and H3 and N2 epitope distances between naturally circulating A(H3N2) viruses and the U.S. A(H3N2) vaccine strain in each season.
 We could not include a predictor for vaccination coverage in children or consider clade-specific VE estimates because these data were not available for most seasons in our study.

 Random forest and LASSO regression models are not sensitive to redundant (highly collinear) features (Kuhn and Johnson, 2019), but we chose to downsize the original set of candidate predictors to minimize the impact of multicollinearity on variable importance scores.
 For both types of models, if there are highly collinear variables that are useful for predicting the target variable, the predictor chosen by the model becomes a random selection (Kuhn and Johnson, 2019).
 In random forest models, these highly collinear variables will be used in all splits across the forest of decision trees, and this redundancy dilutes variable importance scores (Kuhn and Johnson, 2019).
 We first confirmed that none of the candidate predictors had zero variance or near-zero variance.
 Because seasonal lags of each viral fitness metric are highly collinear, we included only one lag of each evolutionary predictor, with a preference for the lag that had the strongest univariate correlations with various epidemic metrics.
 We checked for multicollinearity among the remaining predictors by examining Spearman’s rank correlation coefficients between all pairs of predictors.
-If a particular pair of predictors was highly correlated (Spearman’s ρ>0.8), we retained only one predictor from that pair, with a preference for the predictor that had the strongest univariate correlations with various epidemic metrics.
+If a particular pair of predictors was highly correlated (Spearman’s $ρ$>0.8), we retained only one predictor from that pair, with a preference for the predictor that had the strongest univariate correlations with various epidemic metrics.
 Lastly, we performed QR decomposition of the matrix of remaining predictors to determine if the matrix is full rank and identify sets of columns involved in linear dependencies.
 This step did not eliminate any additional predictors, given that we had already removed pairs of highly collinear variables based on Spearman correlation coefficients.

-After these preprocessing steps, our final set of model predictors included 21 variables, including 8 viral evolutionary indicators: H3 epitope distance (t – 2), HI log2 titer distance (t – 2), H3 RBS distance (t – 2), H3 non-epitope distance (t – 2), N2 epitope distance (t – 1), N2 non-epitope distance (t – 1), and H3 and N2 LBI diversity (s.d.) in the current season; 6 proxies for type/subtype interference and prior immunity: A(H1N1) and B epidemic sizes in the current and prior season, A(H3N2) epidemic size in the prior season, and the dominant IAV subtype in the prior season; and 7 proxies for vaccine-induced immunity: A(H3N2) VE in the current and prior season, H3 and N2 epitope distances between circulating viruses and the vaccine strain in each season, the combined metric of adult vaccination coverage × VE in the current and prior season, and adult vaccination coverage in the prior season.
+After these preprocessing steps, our final set of model predictors included 21 variables, including 8 viral evolutionary indicators: H3 epitope distance ($t$ – 2), HI log2 titer distance ($t$ – 2), H3 RBS distance ($t$ – 2), H3 non-epitope distance ($t$ – 2), N2 epitope distance ($t$ – 1), N2 non-epitope distance ($t$ – 1), and H3 and N2 LBI diversity (s.d.) in the current season; 6 proxies for type/subtype interference and prior immunity: A(H1N1) and B epidemic sizes in the current and prior season, A(H3N2) epidemic size in the prior season, and the dominant IAV subtype in the prior season; and 7 proxies for vaccine-induced immunity: A(H3N2) VE in the current and prior season, H3 and N2 epitope distances between circulating viruses and the vaccine strain in each season, the combined metric of adult vaccination coverage × VE in the current and prior season, and adult vaccination coverage in the prior season.

-## Random forest models
+#### Random forest models

-We used conditional inference random forest models to select relevant predictors of A(H3N2) epidemic size, peak incidence, transmissibility (effective Rt), epidemic intensity, and subtype dominance (party and caret R packages; Hothorn et al., 2006; Kuhn, 2008; Strobl et al., 2008; Strobl et al., 2007).
+We used conditional inference random forest models to select relevant predictors of A(H3N2) epidemic size, peak incidence, transmissibility (effective $R_{t}$), epidemic intensity, and subtype dominance (party and caret R packages; Hothorn et al., 2006; Kuhn, 2008; Strobl et al., 2008; Strobl et al., 2007).
 We did not conduct variable selection analysis for excess A(H3N2) mortality due to data limitations (one national estimate per season).
 Metrics related to epidemic timing were also excluded from this analysis because we found weak or non-statistically significant associations with most viral fitness metrics in univariate analyses.
 Lastly, we could not separate our analysis into pre- and post-2009 pandemic periods due to small sample sizes.

 We created each forest by generating 3000 regression trees.
 To determine the best performing model for each epidemic metric, we used leave-one-season-out (jackknife) cross-validation to train models and measure model performance, wherein each ‘assessment’ set is one season of data predicted by the model, and the corresponding ‘analysis’ set contains the remaining seasons.
 This approach is roughly analogous to splitting data into training and test sets, but all seasons are used at some point in the training of each model (Kuhn and Johnson, 2019).
 Due to the small size of our dataset (~20 seasons), evaluating the predictive accuracy of random forest models on a quasi-independent test set of 2–3 seasons produced unstable estimates.
 Instead of testing model performance on an independent test set, we generated 10 bootstrap resamples (‘repeats’) of each analysis set (‘fold’) and averaged the predictions of models trained on resamples (Kuhn and Johnson, 2013; Kuhn and Johnson, 2019).
 For each epidemic metric, we report the mean root mean squared error (RMSE) and R2 of predictions from the best tuned model.
 We used permutation importance (N=50 permutations) to estimate the relative importance of each predictor in determining target outcomes.
 Permutation importance is the decrease in prediction accuracy when a single feature (predictor) is randomly permuted, with larger values indicating more important variables.
 Because many features were collinear, we used conditional permutation importance to compute feature importance scores, rather than the standard marginal procedure (Altmann et al., 2010; Debeer and Strobl, 2020; Strobl et al., 2008; Strobl et al., 2007).

-## Regression models
+#### Regression models

 As an alternative method for variable selection, we performed LASSO regression on the same cross-validated dataset and report the mean RMSE and R2 of predictions from the best tuned model (glmnet and caret R packages; Friedman et al., 2010; Kuhn, 2008).
 Unlike random forest models, this modeling approach assumes linear relationships between predictors and the target variable.
 LASSO models (L1 penalty) are more restrictive than ridge models (L2 penalty) and elastic net models (combination of L1 and L2 penalties) and will arbitrarily retain one variable from a set of collinear variables.